-Serves as a project leader or senior project member for complete hydrologic investigations by planning, conducting, and reporting on interpretive studies.
-Modifies established hydrologic techniques or procedures.
-Collects, interprets, analyzes and evaluates hydrologic data.
-Assignments involve planning, executing, and reporting on original hydrologic studies or ongoing studies requiring a fresh approach to resolve new problems.
-The complexity of assignments may require extensive modification and adaptation of standard procedures, methods, and techniques, or development of totally new methods and techniques to address problems for which guidelines or precedents are not substantially applicable.
+Serves as senior expert in the field and as such is responsible for complete, large scale hydrologic investigations by planning, conducting, and reporting on interpretive studies.
+Serves as an authoritative source of consultation for other scientists and program specialists.
+Represents the bureau on controversial projects Modifies established hydrologic techniques or procedures.
+Collects, interprets, analyzes and evaluates hydrologic data for large scale systems and makes long-range and, at times, controversial proposals based on analysis.
+Assignments involve planning, executing, and reporting on projects that extend or modify existing theories and concepts in the field.
+The complexity of assignments may require significant alteration to standard practices, equipment, and known techniques or development of totally new methods and techniques to address problems for which guidelines or precedents are not substantially applicable.
 Develops approaches, standards, methods, guides, and procedures for conducting the interpretive study.
-Plans, performs, coordinates and directs comprehensive hydrologic studies of hydrologic systems in accordance with and applicable authorizations, policy, and regulatory requirements.
-Develops, utilizes, and maintains comprehensive models to conduct and simulate hydrologic analysis and inform operations.
-Develops, modifies, and utilizes relational databases and related applications to maintain hydrologic data for conducting operational support and planning analyses.
+Plans, performs, coordinates and directs complex studies of hydrologic systems in accordance with and applicable authorizations, policy, and regulatory requirements.
+Develops, extends, calibrates, and advances the use of comprehensive models to conduct and simulate hydrologic analysis and inform operations.

-Works on complex or controversial water issues whose solutions require a proven understanding of hydrology and one or more related disciplines such as hydraulics, geology, ecology, geochemistry, and the complexities of ground or surface water flow.
-Conducts planning, review, and evaluation of multibasin, multi-aquifer investigations which includes predictive water quantity and quality numerical modeling and adherence to all management-based water resource policies.
-Results of some studies fulfill environmental analysis and disclosure of the proposed impacts as required by the US Environmental Protection Agency or other regulatory bodies.
+Works on highly complex or controversial water issues whose solutions require a proven understanding of hydrology and one or more related disciplines such as ecology, hydraulics, geology, geochemistry, and the complexities of ground or surface water flow.
+Conducts planning, review, and evaluation of multibasin, multi-aquifer investigations which includes statistical, mathematical, time series and other water quantity and quality modeling in adherence with all management-based water resource policies.
+Results of studies are frequently used to fulfill environmental analysis and disclosure of the proposed impacts as required by the US Environmental Protection Agency or other regulatory bodies.
 The scientist develops monitoring/mitigation measures to ensure that impacts are minimized.

-Serves as subject matter expert for the supported state/region/supported organizations.
-Provides current information on policy, resource management, State or local water regulations, and technical requirements.
-May be called on to provide technical data, professional advice, or recommendations to leadership, serve as an expert witness in hearings, or respond to Congressional inquiries.
-Works with Federal, State, local and/or tribal land managers to ensure water resources management practices are consistent with Clean Water Act, Safe Drinking Water Act, Federal Land Management Policy Act, and the National Environmental Policy Act, state laws, and various regional, State, Federal, and local policies and procedural guidance and with Interior Board of Land Appeal decisions.
-Develops and identifies landscape-level projects to restore watersheds, improve water quality, protect federal water rights, and protect Wild & Scenic Rivers.
-When federal water rights are threatened, the scientist assists field office staff in filing protests or taking other administrative or legal actions to protect the rights.
-May assist the office of the Solicitor or other officials with questions regarding compliance and/or water rights issues.
+Serves as subject matter expert for the for a broad geographic area with multiple watersheds.
+Provides current information on policy, resource management, and technical requirements.
+Provides technical data, expert advice, or recommendations to senior leadership, may serve as an expert witness in hearings, or respond to Congressional inquiries.
+Works with State, local and/or tribal land managers to ensure water resources management practices are consistent with Clean Water Act, Safe Drinking Water Act, Federal Land Management Policy Act, and the National Environmental Policy Act, state laws, and various regional, State, Federal, and local policies and procedural guidance and with Interior Board of Land Appeal decisions.
+Develops and implements landscape-level projects to restore watersheds, improve water quality, protect federal water rights, and protect Wild & Scenic Rivers.
+When Federal water rights are threatened, the scientist provides leadership and expertise to staff in filing protests or taking other administrative or legal actions to protect the rights.
+Often assists the office of the Solicitor or other high-level bureau/agency officials with questions regarding compliance and/or water rights issues.

-Prepares investigative project proposals and develops work plans and protocols which include consideration of previous experimental and theoretical analyses, evaluation of all available data from various sources, and the development and adaptation of procedures and methods of investigation.
-Independently conducts interpretive studies or contributes to large scale hydrologic projects.
-Performs analyses and evaluations and formulates scientific findings.
+Prepares investigative project proposals and develops work plans and protocols which include consideration of state of the art experimental and theoretical analyses, changing regulatory or mission needs, evaluation of all available data from various sources, and the development of new procedures and methods of investigation to meet novel requirements.
+Independently conducts interpretive studies and leads large scale hydrologic projects.
+Performs complex analyses and evaluations and formulates scientific findings.
 Discusses agreements, study methods, approach, techniques, and desired results with management and representatives of cooperative agencies to implement hydrologic studies.
-Reconciles differences in approach or scope of study objectives in order to develop a comprehensive and scientifically sound report that can be used for comprehensive water resource management or water rights decision-making.
-Provides technical advice and information on water resource problems of mutual concern.
+Reconciles differences in approach or scope of study objectives in order to develop a comprehensive and scientifically sound report that can be used for broad ranging or controversial water resource management or water rights decision-making.
+Serves as technical expert on water resource problems of mutual concern.